-- The use of shallow foundations is possible for light to moderately loaded structures not sensitive to settlements.
-The use of shallow foundations for the turbines and generators are not totally ruled out.
-However, considering the relatively high column loads and vibrations and the sensitive nature of such equipment, the adoption of deep foundation schemes is highly recommended. - Considering the relatively low ground elevations at the project area, it is likely that backfilling works will be undertaken.
-The silty sands found at the site are found suitable as fill materials.
+• Considering the relatively low ground elevations at the project area, it is likely that backfilling works will be undertaken.
 Fills and embankments should be compacted to the maximum dry density.
-Side slopes of embankments may be considered stable with angles of 45 degrees or less. - Ground shaking hazard can be mitigated by following the provisions of the National Building Code and the Structural Code of the Philippines.
+Side slopes of embankments may be considered stable with angles of 45 degrees or less.

-Tsunami, seiche and storm surge threat can be addressed by company and community preparedness and evacuation plan.
-Advice for tsunami evacuation comes from public agencies and LGU.
+• Ground shaking hazard can be mitigated by following the provisions of the National Building Code and the Structural Code of the Philippines.